-Our Eye 4 Foreign Bodies/ Dropped Nucleus is basically a whole eye without lens for simulating posterior related operations.
-This model has also non-transparent sclera for realistic visibility conditions.
+Our Eye 4 VIT/ILM is mimicking a whole eye without lens for simulating posterior related operations.
+This model also has non-transparent sclera for realistic visibility conditions.
 Several operations can be simulated with such a configuration: producing of pars plana vitrectomy ports (Microincision Vitrectomy Trocars), removal of clouded vitreous, vitreous staining (LINK), membranectomy, fluid/air exchange, air/gas exchange, silicone oil injection, photocoagulation, vitreous floaters, vitreous hemorrhage simulation with staining solution (LINK), removal of intraocular foreign bodies (IOFBs).

 You can choose between several different options: